pkdone/practical-mongodb-aggregations-book/README.md

 Future versions of the book may include the following additional topics, yet to be written (not an exclusive list):

  * Aggregations Considerations When Sharding
+ * Better advice on positioning of $set/$unset/$project/$addFields to avoid blocking a sort/limit from being pushed to top of pipeline
  * Further example chapters at each of the 3 complexity levels